Admissions: International Applicants

-Tuition for the 2014-2015 academic year (August-May) is estimated to be approximately $1500 per unit.
+Tuition for the 2015 - 2016 academic year (August-May) is estimated to be approximately $1600 per unit.
 GGU Law does not make any distinction made between domestic and international students.
-All law students are required to pay administrative fees and health insurance* fee.
+All law students are required to pay administrative fees.
 See GGU Law Registrar to view the Tuition & Fee Schedule.

 Living expenses, including shared housing, food, utilities, local transportation, books and supplies, are estimated based on a nine month academic calendar (August-May).
 These figures do not include travel within the United States or the cost of international airfare.
 Nor do they include the costs of owning and operating an automobile or the tuition costs of attending the university during the summer session (late May - July).